e-Learning for Educators

 Participation in all session discussion forums;

-Completion of the workshop’s final project, submitted to the facilitator and/or posted in the appropriate discussion forum; and
+Completion of the course’s final project, submitted to the facilitator via the course dropbox(es) and posted in the appropriate discussion forum(s); and

-Completion of the orientation and final workshop surveys.
+Completion of the orientation and final course surveys.

 Readings and Activities

 Participants will be evaluated on the frequency and quality of their discussion board participation.
 Postings will be reviewed based on their relevance, demonstrated understanding of course concepts, examples cited, overall quality, degree to which they extend the discussion, and tone.

 Copyright guidelines are to be observed throughout the course project and all course activities.
 All work associated with the course project is to be the original work of the course participant.
 Fair Use does not apply to the course project.